Office of International Education /

 International Student Orientation

-Fall 2020Welcome to Capital University!
-International Student Orientation for international students and U.S. students who have received their high school education overseas is Tuesday, August 18 and Wednesday, August 19.
-Students MUST attend both days of International Student Orientation.
-Intensive English Language students will take parts of their placement tests on both days.
+Summer 2022Welcome to Capital University!
+International Student Orientation for international students and U.S. students who have received their high school education overseas is Monday, May 9.
+Students MUST attend International Student Orientation.
+Intensive English Language students will take their placement tests in the morning of the same day.

 International undergraduate students (both first year and transfer students) are expected to participate in Welcome Week Activities with all new students.